Anusha-2024/sweetify-online-bakery/README.md

 http://localhost:3000 🚀
 ```

-##🤝 Contributing
+## 🤝 Contributing
--Contributions are welcome! 🍩
+- Contributions are welcome! 🍩
--Please fork the repository and open a pull request with your changes.
+- Please fork the repository and open a pull request with your changes.

-##📄 License
+## 📄 License
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.